CenturyLink Availability Map

 • Can you self-install CenturyLink internet?

 CenturyLink allows customers to self-install their internet themselves, as long as there is no need for additional wiring to be installed.
-Self-installation with CenturyLink may require a one-time fee of $15, depending on your location.
+Self-installation with CenturyLink may require a one-time fee, depending on your location.

 • Does CenturyLink participate in the Affordable Connectivity Program?